silverstripe/cwp/docs/en/content_administration/page_types.md

 Quicklinks are a set of pages that are linked to from the homepage.
 In the default theme they are shown in the bottom left of the main content area.
 To add quicklinks, got to the *Quicklinks* tab when editing the homepage.
 Click on the *Add Quicklink* button.
-You will see the following field:
+You will see the following fields:

  * *Name*: The text that will appear in the list.
  * *Internal Link*: A page within your site that the link will point to.